lopikola11-cmyk/vite-project/README.md

 - Smooth and accessible layout

 ### 🔹 **7.
 Scalable Frontend Architecture**
-The project was fully planned to be:
+Designed to be:
 - Extensible
 - Maintainable
-- Easy to integrate with ANY future backend
+- Easy to connect with ANY backend

 ---